Jack Thompson (activist): Video games

 Although his efforts dealing with video games have generally focused on juveniles, Thompson got involved in a case involving an adult on one occasion in 2004.
 This was an aggravated murder case against 29-year-old Charles McCoy Jr., the defendant in a series of highway shootings the previous year around Columbus, Ohio.
 When McCoy was captured, a game console and a copy of The Getaway were in his motel room.
 Although not representing McCoy and over the objections of McCoy's lawyers, Thompson succeeded in getting the court to unseal a search warrant for McCoy's residence.
 This showed, among other things, the discovery of additional games State of Emergency, Max Payne, and Dead to Rights.
 However, he was not allowed to present the evidence to McCoy, whose defense team was relying on an insanity defense based on paranoid schizophrenia.
 In Thompson's estimation, McCoy was the "functional equivalent of a 15-year-old," and "the only thing insane about this case is the (insanity) defense".

+In 2024, years after his disbarment from practicing law, as well as his notoriety with gamers fading with the passage of time, Jack Thompson had appeared to have denounced his disdain for video games.
+On an interview with the My Perfect Console podcast, Thompson praised video games for helping out disabled people with their interactive nature.

 Early litigation

-Thompson filed a lawsuit on behalf of the parents of three students killed in the Heath High School shooting in 1997.
+Thompson filed a lawsuit on behalf of the parents of three students killed in the 1997 Heath High School shooting.
 Investigations showed that the perpetrator, 14-year-old Michael Carneal, had regularly played various computer games (including Doom, Quake, Castle Wolfenstein, Redneck Rampage, Nightmare Creatures, MechWarrior, and Resident Evil) and accessed some pornographic websites.
 Carneal had also owned a videotape of The Basketball Diaries, which includes a high school student dreaming about shooting his teacher and some classmates.
 The suit sought $33 million in damages, alleging that the producers of the games, the movie, and the operators of the Internet sites were negligent in distributing this material to a minor because it would desensitize him and make him more prone to violence.
 Additional claims included product liability for making "defective" products (the defects alleged were violent features and lack of warnings) and violation of RICO, the Racketeer Influenced and Corrupt Organizations Act, for distributing this material to minors.
 Said Thompson, "We intend to hurt Hollywood.
 We intend to hurt the video game industry.
 We intend to hurt the sex porn sites."

 The suit was filed in federal district court and was dismissed for failing to present a legally recognizable claim.
 The court concluded that Carneal's actions were not reasonably foreseeable by the defendants and that, in any case, his actions superseded those of the defendants, so the latter could not therefore be the proximate cause of the harm.
 In addition, the judge determined that "thoughts, ideas and images" in the defendants' materials did not constitute "products" that could be considered defective.
 The ruling was upheld on appeal.